flippe3/chat-ltu/README.md

+*Update: This implementation is not finished and I will look to finish it once I have more time on my hand.*
 # Chat-LTU
 This is a chatbot project for the course [D7058E](https://www.ltu.se/edu/course/D70/D7058E/D7058E-Text-Mining-1.194444) at Luleå Univeristy of Technology.
 We try to implement something similar to [Instruct-GPT](https://arxiv.org/abs/2203.02155) or [Chat-GPT](https://openai.com/blog/chatgpt/) mostly based on the papers and the [rlhf blogpost](https://huggingface.co/blog/rlhf) from Huggingface.